DataSperling/audio-processing-api/README.md

 #### Response Code
-    204 NO CONTENT      princiapl authorized and record record exists and successfully deleted 404 NOT FOUND       record does not exist (non-existant ID sent) 404 NOT FOUND       record exists but principal not owner
+    204 NO CONTENT      princiapl authorized and record record exists and successfully deleted 404 NOT FOUND       princiapl authorized but record does not exist (non-existant ID sent) 404 NOT FOUND       record exists but principal not owner

 #### Response Body